The influence of diet on the propensity for violence

 How important tryptophan is not only for physical health but also for mental health

 Tryptophan, a precursor to serotonin, is one of the most studied amino acids.
 Tryptophan supplementation can increase serotonin levels in the brain, and for this reason, numerous studies have examined whether it can positively influence social behavior through serotonergic function[3].
-For example, in the case of aggressive men, taking such supplements resulted in less aggressive reactions to provocations.
+For example, in the case of aggressive men, taking tryptophan resulted in less aggressive reactions to provocations.
 Also, in some studies, it led to a reduction in anger, hostile attitudes, and irritability.

 The history of the populations for which corn was a staple food is very interesting[4].
 For example, this was the case with the Native American population (especially the Aztecs) and the rural population of various European countries in the 19th century.
 Such a diet led to a skin disease called pellagra, which is caused by reduced tryptophan intake.
 Of course, it also reduces serotonin levels in the brain, which can lead to antisocial behavior, mania, and aggression, often seen in those suffering from pellagra.
 Also, at least two studies of criminal offenders have found an increased percentage of those suffering from pellagra among them.
 Among murderers who were characterized as “insane,” more than one-third had pellagra.